Large Language Models for Robotics: A Survey: Introduction

 Applying LLMs to the field of robotics has important research significance and practical value.
 Firstly, LLMs can significantly enhance a robot's natural language understanding and generation capabilities.
-Traditional robot dialogue systems often require manual rules and template writing, making it difficult to handle complex natural language inputs.
+Traditional robot dialogue systems often rely on manually crafted rules and templates, making it difficult for them to handle complex natural language inputs.
 LLMs, on the other hand, can better understand and generate natural language by learning from massive text corpora, enabling robots to have more intelligent and natural conversation abilities.
 Secondly, LLMs can provide more diverse conversation content and personalized interaction experiences.
 Through interaction with LLMs, robots can generate varied responses and personalize interactions based on user preferences and needs.
 This helps improve user satisfaction and interactions.
-In addition, the combination of LLMs and robots contributes to the advancement of artificial intelligence and robotics technology, laying the foundation for future intelligent robots (or called smart robots).
+In addition, the combination of LLMs and robots contributes to the advancement of AI and robotics technology, laying the foundation for future intelligent robots (or called smart robots).

 Currently, many research teams and companies have begun exploring the application of LLMs in the field of robotics.
 Some research focuses on using LLMs for natural language understanding in robots.
-By using pre-trained language models \cite{zeng2023distributed}, robots can better understand user intentions and needs \cite{ driess2023palm, shah2023lm}.
+By using pre-trained language models \citep{zeng2023distributed}, robots can better understand user intentions and needs \citep{ driess2023palm, shah2023lm}.
 Other research focuses on using LLMs for natural language generation in robots.
 Robots can generate fluent and coherent natural language responses through interaction with language models.
-Furthermore, some research explores how to combine LLMs with other technologies, such as knowledge graphs and sentiment analysis, to further enhance robot dialogue capabilities and user experiences.
+Furthermore, some research explores how to combine LLMs with other technologies, such as knowledge graphs and sentiment analysis, to further enhance robot dialogue capabilities and user experiences \citep{qi2024safety}.
 From multiple perspectives, LLMs-based robotics is one of the most promising paths to achieve embodied intelligence in the future.